Type 2 Diabetes Guide

 • Dental checkups.
 Gum disease may advance quickly and may not be noticed.
 Tell the dentist about your diabetes so he or she can monitor your condition on a regular basis.

 • Dental surgery.
-If dental surgery is necessary, have your dentist take into consideration your diabetes medication.
+If dental surgery is necessary, have your dentist take into consideration your .
 Even a routine cavity filling will prevent you from eating for a few hours which may interfere with your blood sugar levels.
 Make sure you tell your dentist well in advance of your appointment so he or she can give you proper instructions.
-You should also consult your doctor about your diabetes treatment plan in case your medications or insulin need adjustment.
+You should also consult your doctor about your plan in case your medications or insulin need adjustment.

-• Don’t smoke.
-Smoking is a major contributor to gum disease.
+• Don't smoke. is a major contributor to gum disease.

 Diabetics need to be vigilant about controlling their disease in order to maintain optimal health.
-If you have diabetes, dental care and proper dental hygiene will help provide you with healthy gums and teeth for the rest of your life.
+If you have diabetes, good and proper dental hygiene will help provide you with healthy gums and teeth for the rest of your life.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.